zonagilreath/buda_spread_ticker/README.md

 `$ python3 spreadticker --concurrency 10` or `$ python3 spreadticker -c 10`

 If no such argument is provided, the maximum will be the default as calculated by Python's `concurrent.futures` module (# of available cpu's x 5).

+I have also included a simple notebook that can be executed to view live market spread results.